Opsumit 10mg film coated tablets (Great Britain)

 Long-term follow-up of these 550 patients for a median exposure of 3.3 years and a maximum exposure of 10.9 years showed a safety profile that was consistent as described above during the SERAPHIN double-blind phase.

-The safety of macitentan in children and adolescents below 18 years has not yet been established.
+The safety of macitentan in children below 2 years of age has not been established (see section 4.2).

 Reporting of suspected adverse reactions